abeeds/RASP/README.md

 # RASP - A Messaging App Server
-Our project is a simple server for a messaging app.
+Our project is an API server for a messaging app.
 It uses Flask-RESTX to interface with a MongoDB database.
 The server is tested through Swagger.<br>
 This project is deployed in this link (For December 2023 only): <br>
 http://raspfall2023.pythonanywhere.com/